FortyTwo-Dev/infinity-qrcode/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **Infinity QRCode** is a free, simple, and open-source tool to generate QR codes in seconds.
-No tracking, no ads, just a straightforward way to create QR codes for URLs, text, Wi-Fi credentials, and more.
+No tracking, no ads, just a straightforward way to create QR codes for URLs, text, Wi-Fi and more.

 ---